cronus423/SPDM_Faultfinder/README.md

-This Code is based on the [Fault-Finder](https://github.com/fault-finder/fault-finder), I have done some modification to make it can be utilized to analysis SPDM-EMU.
-The modified content including: adding a new type of bit flip attack, memory targeted bit flip.
-Adding several hooks for acheving the fucntion such as malloc(), free(), generate random number.
+ This code is based on [Fault-Finder](https://github.com/fault-finder/fault-finder), with several modifications to enable its use for analysing SPDM-EMU.
+The changes include the addition of a new type of bit-flip attack — memory-targeted bit flips — as well as the implementation of several hooks to support functionalities such as malloc(), free(), and random number generation.